contribuyente/dao-council/README.md

 9. A separate daily cron runs at `14:00 UTC`, checks the Polygon Gas Tank POL balance, and posts Discord refill alerts using two configurable thresholds:
    - Low alert: below `GAS_TANK_LOW_POL_BALANCE`, defaults to `1000` POL.
 This posts once and will not post again until the tank is refilled above the low threshold and later drops below it again.
    - Urgent alert: below `GAS_TANK_URGENT_POL_BALANCE`, defaults to `100` POL.
 This posts every daily check while the balance remains urgent.

+The monthly automation creates two separate Safe proposals, not one combined transaction.
+Curator proposals use `origin` metadata like `dao-council:auto:curators:YYYY-MM`, and Council proposals use `dao-council:auto:council:YYYY-MM`.

 ### Fee Calculation Logic